Skip to contents

 sample_idxs

-indices of the sequences to use for the kmer screen.
-If NULL, a random sample would be used.
+Explicit sequence indices to use for the kmer screen.
+If NULL, a random sample is drawn.

 log_energy